TheMarv/TheMarv/README.md

 ## Welcome to my Github

-My name is Marvin Steckel and I'm learning Web Dev @neuefische.de
+My name is Marvin Steckel and I'm a Full Stack Developer, mainly working with Node, TypeScript, React, NestJS

 There's not much to say about me, but I like ducks :)